laucha-cf/TicTacToe-AI/README.md

 <br>

 ### About Minimax Algorithm
+I highly recommend to take a look at the Minimax PDF archive (in spanish) that is in *Minimax.zip*.
 - https://tutorialforbeginner.com/mini-max-algorithm-in-ai
 - https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-1-introduction/
 - https://en.wikipedia.org/wiki/Minimax
-I highly recommend to take a look at the Minimax PDF archive (in spanish) that is in *Minimax.zip*